sebw/pushtify/README.md

 # Pushtify

-Capture Gotify notifications and forward them to Pushover.
+I created this container because I moved from Android to iPhone and didn't want to reconfigure the couple dozen applications that were using Gotify to something else.

-I created this container because I moved from Android to iPhone and didn't want to reconfigure the couple dozen applications that were using Gotify.
+The something else is Pushover in my case.
+It's not open source, it's not free, but it's been around for a very long time.

-The container listens to Gotify's websocket and captures notifications and pass then to Pushover using ntfy.
+This container listens for Gotify notifications through websocket and passes them over to Pushover using ntfy.

-Requirement:
+Requirements:

 - a client token in Gotify
 - gotify hostname